eliaspk/Neural-Network-Implementation/README.md

 # Neural Network Implementation

 ## About the project
-Developed a multi layer neural network that supports minibatching using numpy.
+Developed a multi layer neural network that supports using numpy.
 Its functionality is currently restricted to classifcation problems.
 It's currently set up to be trained on MNIST, iris, and breast_cancer which are loaded through sklearn.
 Prints the train/validation of each epoch in terminal, and history plots are also displayed after training.

 ## Usage
 Install necessary packages through